adamw24/CVFinalProject/README.md

 Since ASCII text is taller than it is wide, we scaled the width and height of the images/ video frames differently so the ASCII image would look more proportional.

 We found that when doing live conversions based on camera input, using too many characters to convert into the ASCII image created muddled images because small differences in  brightness would cause a different character to be used.
 We ended up using ~14 shading character encodings.
+We also noticed that doing the Harris Corner detection did not have a very large impact on the ASCII art, so we omitted it in the live version to decrease computation time and improve responsiveness.

 One of the issues with live conversions is that the ASCII is text, not an image, and to display it we have to write to a file as opposed to showing the image.
 We used Notepad ++ and it prompted us to refesh every time for a 'updated' frame, so it was more of a camera snapshot than a live ASCII video.
 How we fixed this was printing the ASCII as a string to the terminal, and fixing the terminal size so that it would display correctly.